 Indicators of environmental risk come from both point and non-point source pollutants.
 Point source pollution, which comes from a traceable point, like factory smokestacks or leaking chemical tanks, and non-point source pollution, which is not traceable to a single point and can include pollutants like car exhaust and agricultural runoff, can both affect environmental health.
-The steady stream of cars and trucks passing through on Highway I-80 and SR-113 are some of Dixon's biggest sources of non-point source pollution, generating air, noise, and water pollution.
-CalEnviroscreen, a mapping tool that identifies communities affected by different pollution sources, rates the census tract north of H Street in the highest quartile for exposure to traffic-related environmental pollution from exposure to particulate matter from the I-80 freeway and Highway 113.
+The steady stream of cars and trucks passing through on Highway I-80 and SR-113 are some of Dixon's biggest sources of nonpoint source pollution, generating air, noise, and water pollution.
+CalEnviroscreen, a mapping tool that identifies communities affected by different pollution sources, rates the census tract north of H Street in the highest quartile for exposure to trafficrelated environmental pollution from exposure to particulate matter from the I-80 freeway and Highway 113.

 Highway pollution, which affects air, soil, and water, contains toxic chemicals, particulate matter, and carcinogens.
 Other non-point source air and noise pollution comes from seasonal use of agricultural equipment and aircraft flying over from nearby Travis Air Force Base.
-(See also Goal M-6 in Chapter 5, Mobility for policies and actions related to safe and efficient goods movement.)
+(See Chapter 2: Community Character and Design for a more detailed discussion of noise pollution.)

 Where schools or residential uses are near sources of pollution, people may be at higher risk of exposure to unsafe environments, but city policies can help prevent pollution through a variety of strategies.
-Buffers, such as trees or non-sensitive land uses like commercial buildings, can create safe distances between people and pollutant sources.
-Collaboration with appropriate regional agencies, including the State Water Resources Control Board, and the Regional Water Quality Control Board, which manage water pollution, and the Yolo-Solano Air Quality Management District, which regulates air pollution and provides funding and support
+Buffers, such as trees or nonsensitive land uses like commercial buildings, can create safe distances between people and pollutant sources.
+Collaboration with appropriate regional agencies, including the State Water Resources Control Board, and the Regional Water Quality Control Board, which manage water pollution, and the Yolo-Solano Air Quality Management District, which regulates air pollution and provides funding and support for air quality improvements, ensure that regional and State environmental standards are met.